Student Financial Support

 US Loans

-Many students get federal student aid to help pay for their study at international schools, either at undergraduate or graduate level.
+Many students get federal student aid.
+This is to help pay for your study at international schools, either at undergraduate or graduate level.

-Newcastle University is approved by the US Department of Education to participate in the William D Ford Federal Direct Loan Program, enabling eligible American students to access financial support.
+Newcastle University is approved by the US Department of Education to participate in the William D Ford Federal Direct Loan Program.
+This enables eligible American students to access financial support.

 Private loans

-Currently we are aware of only one private lender, Sallie Mae, but students are advised to explore all options available to them.
+Currently we are aware of only one private lender, Sallie Mae.

 Veterans Affairs Benefits